Before we begin – if you’re an aspiring blogger but you aren’t sure what platform to use, we’ve broken down the best blogging websites here.

 Take a look at an example of this in Twitter Analytics.

 A 28-day summary of this particular Twitter account shows that the number of tweets is down, impressions are down, profile visits are down, mentions are down, and followers are up.

-This kind of data shows an overall decline in Twitter engagement, which suggests that the level of content being published on the account is less than exciting.
+This kind of data shows an overall decline in Twitter engagement, suggesting that the content being published on the account is less than exciting.

-Obviously, that’s not the whole story, but it provides a fairly clear snapshot of how my Twitter audience is responding to the content I post on Twitter.
+Obviously, that’s not the whole story, but it provides a fairly clear snapshot of how our X (Twitter) audience responds to the content we post.

-Twitter Analytics is helpful in that it provides month-by-month accounting for your Twitter engagement levels.
+Analytics is helpful because it provides month-by-month accounting for your X (Twitter) engagement levels.
 You can instantly find out:

 - Your top tweet.

 - The number of impressions your top tweet earned.

 - The number of engagements your top mention earned.

 - Your new followers.